 - What elements have been historically missing from coming-of-age stories?
 One of the reasons these anthologies were so powerful to me is that they featured characters who are young women coming of age.
 Dan mentioned that the “classic” coming-of-age novels – Johnny Tremain, Catcher in the Rye and the like – are all strongly white heterosexual male.
 More books have started to include females, but what about women of color?
 What about gay or trans women of color?
 Those stories are just starting to be shared, and these books are a huge step in the right direction.

 - What types of women from these stories or from real life do you consider inspiring?
-Sarah says Danai Gurira, who we mentioned above, but she also gave big shout-outs to Ellen Degeneres and Michelle Obama.
+Ashar says Danai Gurira, who we mentioned above, but she also gave big shout-outs to Ellen Degeneres and Michelle Obama.
 She also mentioned Walking Dead actress Alanna Masterson, who had a great post recently on body positivity.

 It Looks Like This by Rafi Mittlefehldt